A creative’s guide to Sydney: Glorious beaches, cuturally diverse and a commute by boat

 It may tussle for the title with Melbourne, but right now Sydney is Australia’s most important centre for creative and media agencies, and that shows no signs of changing any time soon.
 Over the last couple of decades, all the big names in media have moved here, whether you’re talking web, TV, newspapers or magazines, and most of the big agencies have followed suit.

-For example, when global full-service agency 72andSunny agency recently expanded to the Asia-Pacific region, it launched offices in Sydney and Singapore, to service new clients like eBay Australia, Google and Dropbox.
+For example, when the global full-service agency 72andSunny agency recently expanded to the Asia-Pacific region, it launched offices in Sydney and Singapore, to service new clients like eBay Australia, Google and Dropbox.
 It joins other big agencies like BMF, DDB, Havas, Leo Burnett, Publicis Mojo, Whybin/TBWA, McCann, Landor, R/GA and countless others in the city.

 And Sydney’s agency scene isn’t just about the big boys.
 Some of the smaller, independent design studios are doing some stellar work too.
 These include print, web and motion specialists Alphabet Studio; Lollilu, which creates contemporary designs for textiles, paper products, and lifestyle products; AnalogFolk, which focuses on digital design and interactive experiences; Frost* Collective, a multi-pronged collection of “agencies within an agency” that offers branding, strategy, digital and environmental design; We Are Social Design, which focuses on strategy and social media; and many more.